SoftBank Group's $108 billion Vision Fund 2 draws in Microsoft, Apple

-TOKYO (Reuters) - SoftBank Group Corp announced on Friday a second Vision Fund aimed at investing in technology firms, saying it has secured memoranda of understanding (MOU) for about $108 billion from companies including Microsoft Corp.
+TOKYO (Reuters) - SoftBank Group Corp (9984.T) has secured pledges from Microsoft Corp (MSFT.O) and other investors of around $108 billion for a second Vision Fund aimed at investing in technology firms.

+Discussions between Softbank and PIF were ongoing, but the Saudis would wait for a formal proposal before deciding whether to invest in the new fund, a source familiar with the matter said.

+A spokeswoman for Abu Dhabi’s Mubadala told Reuters it was still in the process of assessing a potential investment.
+The Wall Street Journal on Wednesday reported Goldman Sachs would invest in the fund.

-The second fund’s investor base reflects diversification beyond the Middle East that provided most of the first $100 billion fund’s outside capital as SoftBank touts industry-beating returns.
+The second fund’s investor base reflects diversification beyond the Middle East that provided most of the first $100 billion fund’s outside capital as SoftBank touts industry-beating returns, with joiners including cash rich Japanese financial institutions and a Kazakh sovereign wealth fund.

 “Those investing two years ago were investing in the vision, there was no proof the concept was going to succeed,” said Sanford C. Bernstein analyst Chris Lane.